GalaxyBuilt/txchyon/src/content/posts/getting-started/how-to-set-up-trust-wallet.md

 - Never share your recovery phrase or passcode.
 - Beware of phishing—Trust Wallet will never ask for your phrase.
 - Verify dApp connections carefully.
-- Avoid impulsive trades driven by hype—review [Crypto Investing Psychology: Mastering Emotions and Avoiding FOMO as a Beginner in 2026](/crypto-investing-psychology-beginners-2026).
+- Avoid impulsive trades driven by hype—review [Crypto Investing Psychology: Mastering Emotions and Avoiding FOMO as a Beginner in 2026](https://txchyon.com/blog/getting-started/crypto-investing-psychology/).

 Trust Wallet makes managing a diverse portfolio simple and secure.
-Pair it with knowledge of top assets from [Top 10 Cryptocurrencies Explained for Absolute Beginners in 2026](/top-10-cryptocurrencies-beginners-2026) or [Bitcoin vs Ethereum: Which is Better for Beginners in 2026](/bitcoin-vs-ethereum-beginners-2026).
+Pair it with knowledge of top assets from [Top 10 Cryptocurrencies Explained for Absolute Beginners in 2026](https://txchyon.com/blog/getting-started/top-10-cryptocurrencies-explained-for-beginners/) or [Bitcoin vs Ethereum: Which is Better for Beginners in 2026](https://txchyon.com/blog/getting-started/bitcoin-vs-ethereum/).

-Welcome to mobile self-custody—start small and grow confidently!
+I been using trust for years, its a good starter wallet..